javatechmicro/Bootstrap-microservice-with-PetClinic/README.md

 # Introduction
 The purpose of this Project to create framework for bootstrap any microservices project based on java
 # Challenges
-Some Common challenges have been addressed in the projects and some needs to do:
+Some Common challenges have been addressed in this project and some needs to do:
 Log management
 Service discovery
 API gateway